jmcker/OSC-Control---ETC-Eos/README.md

 2. Open *command_name*.py in a text editor
 3. Change the message to the desired message

-A full list of the available Eos key messages is included as a PDF in the repository.
+A full list of the available Eos key messages is included as a PDF in the repository [here](reference/Eos%20OSC%20Keys.pdf).

 ```python
 ...